ethanstanley/Real-Estate-Predictor/README.md

 For a specific house listing, we noticed a few key factors.
 First, every house listed contained data on the number of bedrooms, number of bathrooms, square footage, the address, and the price.
 This is because every house was in the format shown below:

 These became the core features we first scraped, since they appeared for every house.
-After parsing through and investigating the HTML, we found that the bathrooms, bedrooms, and square footage were all in <div> blocks, where the label was “data-testid=”home-summary-size-[type of feature]”.
+After parsing through and investigating the HTML, we found that the bathrooms, bedrooms, and square footage were all in ```<div>``` blocks, where the label was ```data-testid=”home-summary-size-[type of feature]```.
 We used Beautiful Soup to extract the html in that specific div block, and then created a regular expression to capture the number of whichever intended feature we were searching for from the html block.

 The code for this looked as following:

 We were able to perform this to get the number of bedrooms, number of bathrooms, and square footage.
 We performed similar operations to get the price of the house, by finding the html block it was located in, and parsing it out through Beautiful Soup and regular expressions.
 We extracted the zip code from the specific url for the listing, since every listing url had the zip code embedded in the same location.
-The line of code to receive that was: url.split("-")[-3] .
+The line of code to receive that was: ```url.split("-")[-3]```.
 Finally, we identified that for every listing, there was a feature block that showed unique features about the listing.
 This was shown as:

 However, for every listing, different features were shown, so we created a feature dictionary that contained all of the features for every listing.
-This was performed by finding that these features were embedded with a <span> tag and a class="Feature__FeatureListItem-sc-w1mxt5-0 gmLKqq".
+This was performed by finding that these features were embedded with a ```<span>``` tag and a ```class="Feature__FeatureListItem-sc-w1mxt5-0 gmLKqq"```.
 By iterating over every result in a find all command, we were able to simply extract the features from the section shown above.
 With that, we scraped the information for one listing.
 Next, we had to figure out how to perform this over every house.

 We first noticed that there were multiple pages of listings that showed up with a simple search, such as “New York, NY.”
-To our aid, each page came with a url of the form “https://www.trulia.com/NY/New_York/[PAGE NUMBER]_p/” where the page number was inserted into the url.
+To our aid, each page came with a url of the form “https://www.trulia.com/NY/New_York/num_p/" where the page number was inserted into the url where ```num``` is the page number.
 We iterated over the first 35 pages, and for each page, we used Beautiful Soup to get the link for every listing shown.
 This was done similarly to the code above, through finding the embedded tag and label, and then using a find all command to get all results.
 We then passed every link through the parsing method outlined above to get the specific features for every listing.

 However, most websites have safety protocols implemented, to prevent DDoS attacks and malicious hacking.
 When testing our scraper on smaller quantities of data, we ran into issues with captcha errors and too many request errors.
 To combat this, we utilized a VPN to change the location of our search pings.
 This worked in the short term, to allow us to ensure that our scraper was getting the proper data.
 In order to get a large data set however, we needed to use an unique approach to scrape data over a long period of time but not get flagged or blocked by the website.
 To combat this, we implemented a sleep period between each search period.
 In addition, to prevent repetition and detection of repetitive patterns, we decided to make it sleep for a random number between 5-10 seconds every iteration.
 With this approach, we were able to scrape in data for 1133 listings.
 We decided that was a large enough sample size to analyze and work with.
 Next, we processed this data.